-Approval of Notes
+Approval of Bonds

-All matters incident to the authorization and issuance of the Notes are subject to the approval of Gilmore & Bell, P.C., Wichita, Kansas, Bond Counsel to the Issuer.
+All matters incident to the authorization and issuance of the Bonds are subject to the approval of Gilmore & Bell, P.C., Wichita, Kansas ("Bond Counsel"), bond counsel to the Issuer.
 The factual and financial information appearing herein has been supplied or reviewed by certain officials of the City and its certified public accountants, as referred to herein.
-Bond Counsel has participated in the preparation of the matters appearing in the sections of this Official Statement captioned "THE NOTES," "LEGAL MATTERS," "TAX MATTERS" and "APPENDIX C - SUMMARY OF FINANCING DOCUMENTS."
-Payment of the legal fee of Bond Counsel is contingent upon the delivery of the Notes.
+Bond Counsel has participated in the preparation of the matters appearing in the sections of this Preliminary Official Statement captioned "DESCRIPTION OF THE BONDS," "LEGAL MATTERS," "TAX MATTERS," and APPENDIX C. Payment of the legal fee of Bond Counsel is contingent upon the delivery of the Bonds.
 Certain legal matters have been passed on for the Issuer by Thomas R. Powell, Esq.